ByteMeDirk/apache-airflow-data-engineer/README.md

 # apache-airflow-data-engineer

-Apache Airflow For Data Engineers Tutorial
+Mastering Apache Airflow for Data Engineers: A Comprehensive Guide to Key Features and Functionalities

 # Airflow Environment Setup